cmur2/joe-syntax/README.md

 Another good resource might be [jsf.jsf](http://joe-editor.hg.sourceforge.net/hgweb/joe-editor/joe-editor/file/tip/syntax/jsf.jsf.in).

+### Using

-### ftyperc
+#### ftyperc

-To enable to enhanced *ftyperc* without overwriting '/etc/joe/ftyperc', you may place the modified one in '~/.joe/' as '~/.joe/ftyperc'.
+To enable the enhanced *ftyperc* without overwriting '/etc/joe/ftyperc', you may place the modified one in '~/.joe/' as '~/.joe/ftyperc'.

+#### *.jsf

+To enable the .jsf files in this repository they need to appear in JOEs 'syntax' directory.
+This is likely to be '/usr/share/joe/syntax' when using Debian and APT.
+A good way to achieve this is to clone this repository somewhere onto your hard disk and establish symlinks to all jsf files in the 'syntax' directory

 ### Other Syntax Files